chrys-exaucet/Real-Time-Face-Recognition/README.md

 ##  Files
-  The initial login interface with embedded real time face recognition is on the [Connexion.mlapp ] (src/Connexion.mlapp) file.
+  The initial login interface with embedded real time face recognition is on the [Connexion.mlapp ](src/Connexion.mlapp) file.
   Follow the instructions given through the interface.
   Do register your face before trying to be recognized.

-  [UserInterface.mlapp] (src/UserInterface.mlapp) is the interface of the user's personal space.
+  [UserInterface.mlapp](src/UserInterface.mlapp) is the interface of the user's personal space.
   Must be called by the first interface!
 Otherwise, comment the first 3 lines of its startupfcn.

   The [Database](Database) folder called inside the Connexion.mlapp to recognize regeistered faces.
 You can add there your set of faces, each in a signle folder.